Getting the most from your refund

 Maximize Your Tax Refund

-It's that wonderful time of year with March madness, the beginning of spring, and tax refunds!
-Most of us look forward to all three.
+It's that wonderful time of year with the beginning of spring, and tax refunds!
+Most of us look forward to both.
 But, unless you're a big time gambler, the tax refund will be the one that has the biggest impact on your finances.

 Although the IRS is really just returning your money to you, it feels a little bit like "free" money.
 And, as free money is prone to do, it often just disappears once you get it.
 So if you're tired of feeling bad after your tax refund disappears, consider one of these ten ways to put that tax refund to work for you.